16 Macros

 - Change the font size to 18 pt.

-A new Microsoft Visual Basic window will now appear with the program code of the macro in the code screen.
-In this code you will find 16 for the text size on two places:
+The Microsoft Visual Basic for Applications (VBA) editor will open, displaying the macro’s code.
+In this code you will find text size 16 on two places:

 Format cell in Comic Sans, 16pt, bold, italic and red